humanmade/Gaussholder/README.md

 Gaussholder is an image placeholder utility, generating accurate preview images using an amazingly small amount of data.

-<img src="https://zippy.gfycat.com/WeakWeakArawana.gif" />

 **Please note:** This is still in development, and we're working on getting this production-ready, so things might not be settled yet.
 In particular, we're still working on tweaking the placeholder size and improving the lazyloading code.
 Avoid using this in production.

+## What does it look like?

+<img src="https://zippy.gfycat.com/WeakWeakArawana.gif" />

+That's a **800 byte** preview image, for a **109 kilobyte** image.
+800 bytes still too big?
+Tune the size to your liking in your configuration.

 ## How does it work?